Quantization of a New Canonical, Covariant, and Symplectic Hamiltonian Density: Introduction

-By studying KvN mechanics, generalizing to relativistic field theory, and comparing with DDW mechanics, we find a simpler form of polysymplectic Poisson bracket.
-Additionally, new poly-KvN algebras are found, which allows for straightforward 1st and 2nd quantization.
-These results motivate a new covariant, canonical, and symplectic Hamiltonian density that is close to the standard Hamiltonian formualtion of classical mechanics and Dirac's canonical quantization \cite{Dirac1950}.
-Covariant formulations of Hamiltonian dynamics have been previously discussed, but are either overcomplicated \cite{Ashtekar} or do not present a Hamiltonian formulation, despite referring to the Hamiltonian dynamics \cite{Frauendiener, Harlow:2019yfa}.
-In hindsight, Iyer and Wald's formulation is close to ours, as a time-like vector $t^a$ was introduced in a similar manner to our $\tau^\mu$ to find their Hamiltonian $H_X$ to study energy; however, no Hamiltonian density was found directly from the Lagrangian density in this formulation for gravitational fields \cite{Iyer:1994ys,Iyer:1995kg,Wald:1999wa}.
+While Witten and Crnkovic had proven that covariant and symplectic structure for fields exists, this focused on identifying a symplectic charge that integrates over a hypersurface with time-like boundary \cite{Witten1986, Zuckerman, Witten1987, Crnkovic1987, Crnkovic1988}, rather than considering a new type of Hamiltonian density found from the canonical structure of the fields.
+Covariant formulations of Hamiltonian dynamics have been previously discussed, but often do not present a Hamiltonian formulation, despite referring to the Hamiltonian dynamics \cite{Frauendiener, Harlow:2019yfa}.
+In hindsight, Iyer and Wald's formulation is close to ours, as a time-like vector $t^a$ was introduced in a similar manner to our $\hat{\tau}^\mu$ to find their Hamiltonian $H_X$ to study energy; however, no Hamiltonian density was found directly from the Lagrangian density in this formulation for gravitational fields \cite{Iyer:1994ys,Iyer:1995kg,Wald:1999wa}.
+Ashtekar found a symplectic Hamiltonian density that used a hypersurface based on null infinity, but this was restricted to the study of general relativity \cite{Ashtekar}.
+Covariant phase space methods have been recently explored in a wide class of gravitational theories \cite{Margalef-Bentabol:2020teu,G:2021xvv,BarberoG:2021cei,G:2022ger}.
+However, a comprehensive formulation of arbitrary field theory with a covariant, symplectic, and canonical Hamiltonian density still appears to be lacking to the best of our knowldge.

-Koopman-von Neumann mechanics formulates classical mechanics with a complex wavefunction in a Hilbert space \cite{Koopman,vonNeumann,Bondar,Morgan:2019azd,Morgan:2021jeh,Piasecki:2021keq,opmech2022}.
-This formulation helps clarify the similarities and differences between classical and (relativistic) quantum mechanics, especially when recognizing that the (relativistic) Koopman-von Neumann algebra operates with Fourier-phase space variables $\hat{x}^{\mu}$, $\hat{p}_{\nu}$, $\hat{k}_{\rho}$, and $\hat{q}^{\sigma}$.
-To the best of our knowledge, relativistic Koopman-von Neumann mechanics has not been previously discussed.
-Here, we present a relativistic formulation in terms of a proper Liouville operator that gives the proper time evolution.
-We find that a problem of time occurs in this Koopman von-Neumann classical mechanics for the relativistic point particle action.
-This suggests that problems of time are not a problem with quantum mechanics (QM), but rather stem from the choice of the appropriate Hamiltonian formulation.